Can I Sue My Landlord Over Bed Bugs? (The Definitive Guide)

 In a recent bed bug survey – only HALF of residents knew or admitted they had a bed bug problem in their unit.

-Treatment is very labor intensive and can take many hours per unit.
 It may also take multiple visits depending on the following factors:

 - Level of infestation